 We maintain an electronic Wait List for all classes for which we are the primary department. (“Primary” means that we are the only department offering the class, or we are the “controlling” department on a cross-listed class.
 Some classes offered in Sociology are cross-listed and controlled by another department.)
-See the Registrar’s Office demo on the Wait List procedure here:
+See the Registrar’s Office demo on the Wait List procedure (among others) here:

 When a seat opens up for you, you will be authorized to enroll.
 You’ll receive an automatically generated email, and will have two days in which to enroll.
 About halfway through the demo is the section on what to do when you’ve been authorized.